Why should you care about Psychometric Testing?

 Mistake-2: Choosing the Wrong Psychometric Tests

 Each Psychometric Assessment must, or rather should, have a scientific theory backing it.
-Many organizations choose a Psychometric test as a broad brush to understand applicant traits and behavior without understanding who it is relevant for, and how it must be analysed.
+Many organizations choose a Psychometric test as a broad brush to understand applicant traits and behavior without understanding who it is relevant for, and how it must be analyzed.

 For instance, while the Myers-Briggs Type Indicator (MBTI) is quite popular with many organizations, you can’t use it for employee selection.
 The MBTI was not developed for that purpose and is not intended for personnel evaluation — even the test’s publisher warns against using it in that way.